mParticle/docs/src/pages/developers/platform/index.md

 Name | Description
 |---|---
-Event | A standard app event.
+Event | A standard event.
-EventAttribute | An attribute of an app event.
+EventAttribute | An attribute of an event.
 UserAttribute | A user attribute.
 ScreenView | A screen view.
 ScreenViewAttribute | An attribute of a screen view.